DiaconuVictorC/wordsCounterTask2/README.md

 The program read a specified text file, identify the individual words and count the number of occurrences for each word.
 The result is given in the form of a simple table with two columns.
-The first column contains the number of occurrence, the second column the words found.
+The first column contains the words found, the second column the number of occurrence.
-Sorting the results according to the number of occurrences is desired.
+The result will be sorted according to the number of occurrences.

 Syntax:
 C.\Users\yourUserName>"../wordsCounterTask.exe (path_to_file) [regular_expresion]" << endl